Protecting the rights of stateless people

 Donate

-Although almost all European states have signed up to international law standards on the protection of stateless people, most still lack effective national frameworks to put these commitments into practice.
-This has left many people facing discrimination and rights violations daily.
+Although nearly all European countries have signed up to international laws that protect stateless people, most haven’t turned these commitments into action.
+Without effective laws and procedures, many stateless people continue to face discrimination and rights violations every day.

-Encouragingly some countries have recently taken positive steps towards this goal.
-Our Statelessness Index provides in-depth information and analysis on how countries in Europe are performing against their international commitments in this area (and others).
-The Index compares what countries are doing to identify and protect stateless people, including whether they have a dedicated procedure in place and how it stands up to scrutiny against international norms and good practice in areas such as procedural safeguards, evidentiary assessment, appeal rights, protection status, and acquisition of nationality.
+Some countries are making progress, but much more needs to be done.
+Our Statelessness Index tracks how countries in Europe are meeting their commitments.
+It provides in-depth comparative information and analysis on what countries are doing to identify and protect stateless people, including whether they have a dedicated procedure in place and how it stands up to scrutiny against international norms and good practice.
 The Index highlights some good practice, but it also demonstrates that there is much still to be done.

 STATELESSNESS INDEX